CodeByDavid24/TheKopiCoders/doc/code-overview.md

 3. If safe, message is sent to Claude API with conversation history
 4. Claude generates a response based on the system prompt
 5. Response is filtered for safety
-6. Safe response is displayed to the user
+6. Safe response is displayed to the user and converted to speech
 7. User interaction and AI response are added to conversation history

 ## Testing Framework